Ads pulled from Ingraham show after she mocked Parkland survivor

 Ingraham’s show runs on Fox News, part of Rupert Murdoch’s Twenty-First Century Fox Inc (FOXA.O).

-Reporting by Suzannah Gonzales in Chicago; Additional reporting by Gina Cherelus in New York; Editing by Daniel Wallis, Leslie Adler and David Gregorio
+Reporting by Suzannah Gonzales in Chicago; Additional reporting by Gina Cherelus in New York; Editing by David Gregorio, Matthew Lewis and Diane Craft